top of page

 Colours in Fashion: viii.
 Purple

-• Purple is a secondary colour; a mixture of two primary colours, red and blue.
-It is opposite yellow on the colour wheel, the third primary colour.
+• Purple is considered a secondary color, created by blending red and blue, two primary colors.
+It is positioned opposite yellow on the color wheel, which is the third primary color.

-• A fuschia-purple or plum-purple has more red than blue; a violet-purple or indigo-purple has more blue than red.
+• A fuchsia-purple or plum-purple hue contains more red than blue, while a violet-purple or indigo-purple shade contains more blue than red.

-• Throughout history, purple has been associated with royalty, riches, mystery, magic and religion.
+• Throughout history, purple has been linked with royalty, wealth, enigma, sorcery, and faith.

-• Originating from the ancient Indian Vedic texts, the chakras are used today in Vedic practices, such as yoga.
-Indigo symbolizes the third eye chakra ‘Ajna.’
-Located between the eyebrows, the indigo chakra visually represents our intuition.
-It is associated with peace, wisdom, patience and spirituality.
+• Derived from ancient Indian Vedic scriptures, chakras are currently utilised in Vedic customs like yoga.
+The indigo hue symbolises the 'Ajna' third eye chakra located between the eyebrows, visually representing our intuition and associated with tranquility, insight, forbearance, and spirituality.

-• Violet represents the crown chakra ‘Sahasrara.’
-Located at the top of the head, the violet chakra visually represents our spirituality and connection to what is outside of ourselves.
-It is associated with universal consciousness and our connection to a higher power.
+• Violet symbolizes the 'Sahasrara' crown chakra situated at the crown of the head, visually representing our spiritual essence and connection to the external world.
+It is linked to universal awareness and our relationship with a higher authority.

 Woman wearing Purple Veil

-• Tyrian purple dye (first made by the Phoenicians in sixteenth Century BC) was very expensive throughout antiquity.
-Purple was worn by Roman magistrates and became the Imperial colour worn by the rulers of the Byzantine and Holy Roman Empire, as well as Catholic bishops.
+• The Tyrian purple dye, originally created by the Phoenicians in the sixteenth Century BC, was highly valued in ancient times.
+Romans magistrates wore purple, and it later became the Imperial colour for rulers of the Byzantine and Holy Roman Empire, as well as for Catholic bishops.

-• In Japan, purple is the colour associated with aristocracy and the emperor.
-'Murasaki', a deep purple, was traditionally off-limits to ordinary people.
-Queen Elizabeth the Second was coronated (1952) in a richly embroidered purple cloak and the colour was used in the commemorative details of her Platinum Jubilee (2022).
+• In Japan, purple symbolises aristocracy and the emperor.
+The deep purple shade known as 'Murasaki' was traditionally reserved for the elite.
+Queen Elizabeth II was crowned in 1952 wearing a lavish purple cloak, and the colour was also incorporated into the commemorative details of her Platinum Jubilee in 2022.

-• A preponderance of soft purples came into fashion in the nineteenth Century: magenta - as a result of the use of new synthetic aniline dyes, derived from indigo; mauve - from the new chemical quinine, and worn notably by Queen Victoria; heliotrope - worn by women after the initial stages of mourning and violet, loved by the Impressionist painters of the latter part of the Century, who juxtaposed it against sunny pastels to give a 'fresh air' feeling in their paintings.
+• In the nineteenth Century, various soft purples gained popularity: magenta due to the introduction of new synthetic aniline dyes derived from indigo; mauve from the chemical quinine, notably worn by Queen Victoria; heliotrope worn by women in mourning; and violet, favoured by Impressionist painters who used it alongside pastels to create a refreshing atmosphere in their artworks.

-• Purple, green and white were first used in 1908 as the official colours of the Suffragette movement, with purple standing for loyalty and dignity.
+• Purple, green, and white were adopted as the official colours of the Suffragette movement in 1908, with purple representing loyalty and dignity.

-• The Psychedelic movement of the late 1960s, which included progressive rock music and hallucinatory drugs, used purple in its art and fashion, particularly in multi-colour swirls, perhaps, to evoke the feeling of a mysterious or magical experience or perhaps as a throwback to Victorian and Edwardian fashions, which were retrospectively admired.
+• The Psychedelic movement of the late 1960s, characterised by progressive rock music and hallucinatory drugs, embraced purple in art and fashion, especially in multi-colour swirls, possibly to evoke a sense of mystery or magic, or as a nod to the admired Victorian and Edwardian styles of the past.

 bottom of page